Computational Pathology: A Survey Review and The Way Forward: Clinical Applications for CPath

 \subsection{Prediction of treatment response}

 With the recent advances in targeted therapy for cancer treatment, clinicians are able to use treatment options that precisely identify and attack certain types of cancer cells.
 While the number of options for targeted therapy are constantly increasing, it becomes increasingly important to identify patients who are potential therapy responders to a specific therapy option and avoid treating non-responding patients who may experience severe side effects.
+Deep learning can be used to detect structures and transformations in tumour tissue that could be used as predictive markers of a positive treatment response.
+Training such deep learning models usually requires large cohorts of patient data for whom the specific type of treatment option and the corresponding response is known.